-The County was also the direct recipient of the Coronavirus Aid, Relief and Economic Security Act ("CARES") funding in the amount of \$203.6 million.
+The County was also the direct recipient of the Coronavirus Aid, Relief and Economic Security Act ("CARES") funding in the amount of \$203.6 million (from all federal sources approximately \$215 million).
 These dollars can be spent on costs directly associated with COVID-19.
-The County anticipates using proceeds to cover the unexpected costs of fighting COVID-19, as well as purchasing and implementing a county-wide vaccination program.
-The County will also grant funds to cities, local businesses impacted by the public health order, the Utah Food Bank, and school districts.
+The spending of those funds includes distributions to small business approximately \$40 million, municipal jurisdictions approximately \$68 million, education approximately \$12 million, community partners approximately \$5 million, and for costs associated with the public health emergency approximately \$90 million (contact tracing, quarantine and isolation, testing, vaccination, normal flu, emergency operations costs, personal protective equipment, and other COVID-19 costs).
 CARES funding may not be used to offset revenue losses.
 However, to the extent that County employees have been redeployed to the emergency, some budget relief may occur.
 The County's expectation is that all CARES funding will be spent by the deadline.
 County management also expects enough budgetary relief in the General Fund and Health Fund to more than offset the continued expense of the public health emergency throughout Fiscal Year 2021.

 Significant developments regarding COVID-19 continue to occur daily and the extent to which COVID-19 will impact the County in the future is highly uncertain and cannot be predicted.
-However, the County does not expect the various aspects of COVID-19 to negatively impact the County's ability to pay the principal of and interest on the 2020B Bonds.
+However, the County does not expect the various aspects of COVID-19 to negatively impact the County's ability to pay the principal of and interest on the 2020 Bonds.
 See "SECURITY AND SOURCES OF PAYMENT" above.

 Fund Balances.
 The budgetary unassigned fund balance in the General Fund at the end of the Fiscal Year 2019 was \$65.5 million.
 For comparison, the budgetary unassigned fund balance at the end of Fiscal Year 2018 was \$56.8 million.
-The increase is primarily attributable to one-time land purchases in 2018, increased personnel underspend and higher than projected revenue in Fiscal Year 2019.
+The increase is primarily attributable to one-time land purchases in Fiscal Year 2018, increased personnel underspend and higher than projected revenue in Fiscal Year 2019.
 The budgetary unassigned fund balance is projected to be \$82.2 million at the end of Fiscal Year 2020.
 The County Council has adopted a minimum reserve policy of 10% of budgeted expenditures in the General Fund.
-The 10% policy was exceeded in Fiscal Year 2019 through 2019.
+The 10% policy was exceeded in Fiscal Years 2001 through 2019.
 The County expects the minimum reserve policy to again be exceeded in Fiscal Year 2020.
 For Fiscal Year 2019 the budgeted ending fund balance was \$42.4 million.
 The budgeted ending fund balance for Fiscal Year 2020 is \$72.2 million.
 Budgetary under expend is not included in the calculation of budgeted ending fund balances and consequently, actual ending fund balances have been above the amount budgeted.
 For Fiscal Years 2017, 2018, and 2019, actual expenditures average approximately 94% of the total budget in the General Fund.